Allastair Malcolm Cluny McReady-Diarmid VC

 b.
 21/03/1888 Southgate, London. d.
 01/12/1917 Moeuvres Sector, France

 Allastair Malcolm Cluny McReady-Diarmid (1888-1917) was born at 8, Grove Road, New Southgate, Middlesex, on the 21st March 1888.
-He was one of four sons born to civil servant Herbert Leslie Drew and Fanny Annie Drew, whose maiden name was McReady.
-He attended Queen Elizabeth’s Grammar Preparatory School, in Barnet, between 1897 and 1904, but in his final year his parents moved the family to Jersey, during which time McReady-Diarmid attended Victoria College.
+He was one of five sons born to civil servant Herbert Leslie Drew and Fanny Annie Drew, whose maiden name was McReady.
+He attended Queen Elizabeth’s Grammar Preparatory School, in Barnet, between 1897 and 1904, but in his final year his parents moved the family to Jersey, during which time McReady-Drew attended Victoria College.
 The family were on the move within a year and they returned to London, living at 71, Goldsmith Avenue, Acton.
-McReady-Diarmid continued his education upon return at Ealing Grammar.
-He joined the London University OTC, and on the 10th March 1915, when he was 26, he was commissioned into the 4th Middlesex Regiment (Duke of Cambridge’s Own).
+McReady-Drew continued his education upon return at Ealing Grammar.
+He joined the London University OTC, and on the 10th March 1915, when he was 26, he was commissioned into the 4th Battalion, Middlesex Regiment (Duke of Cambridge’s Own).

 On the 30th November / 1st December 1917 at the Moeuvres Sector, France, McReady-Diarmid, was in the thick of the fighting and carried out the deed which was to earn him a posthumous VC.
 The citation, which appeared in The London Gazette of the 15th March 1918, reads: